 Training and workshops

-We provide training courses and workshops that are specifically targeted at people with disabilities or disability services.
+We provide training courses and workshops that are specifically targeted at people with disability or community services.
 We also provide training to services and public sector agencies to improve their disability awareness.

 - The Ombudsman's role in community services fact sheet